Ditchcarbon

 Paccar's reported carbon emissions

-In 2025, PACCAR Inc reported its carbon emissions as follows: Scope 1 emissions totalled approximately 800 kg CO2e, Scope 2 emissions were about 4,000,000 kg CO2e, and Scope 3 emissions reached around 600 kg CO2e.
+In 2025, PACCAR Inc reported total carbon emissions of approximately 4,001 kg CO2e for Scope 2 and 0.8 kg CO2e for Scope 1, with Scope 3 emissions at about 0.6 kg CO2e.
 The company has set ambitious targets to reduce its greenhouse gas emissions, committing to a 35% absolute reduction in Scope 1 and 2 emissions by 2030, using 2018 as the baseline year.
-This target aligns with the Science Based Targets initiative (SBTi) and is designed to support the goal of limiting global warming to well below 2°C. PACCAR also aims to reduce Scope 3 emissions from the use of sold products by 25% per vehicle kilometre (vkm) by 2030, again referencing 2018 as the baseline.
-The company has made a long-term commitment to achieve net zero emissions by 2050, which will require significant investments in renewable energy and infrastructure.
-Overall, PACCAR's climate commitments reflect a proactive approach to sustainability within the electrical equipment and machinery sector, demonstrating a clear strategy to mitigate its environmental impact while adhering to industry standards.
+This target aligns with the Science Based Targets initiative (SBTi) and is part of a broader strategy to limit global warming to well below 2°C. For Scope 3 emissions, specifically from the use of sold products, PACCAR aims for a 25% reduction per vehicle kilometre (vkm) by 2030, also based on 2018 levels.
+These commitments reflect PACCAR's dedication to sustainability and its proactive approach to addressing climate change.
+The company is headquartered in the United States and has outlined its long-term vision to achieve net-zero emissions by 2050, contingent upon investments in renewable energy and infrastructure.

 Unlock detailed emissions data